PercentBoat4164/Illumination-Engine/README.md

-# Core Modules
+# Graphics Module
-The Core Modules are responsible for managing the basic internal operations and data structures that will be required of the engine no matter the use case.
+The Graphics Module is one of the modules that is designed to attach to the Illumination Engine core.

 ### Requirements for Completion
+- [x] First working prototype
+- [x] Vulkan implementation
- - [x] Logger
+- [x] OpenGL implementation
- - [ ] File Structure Management System
+- [ ] Merged implementation
+- [x] Add basic shading
- - [ ] Other (to be filled in the future)
+- [ ] Cleanup